sherylg343/thriller-books2/README.md

 will help build a sense of community among the users.
 This is an important feature to add for the mission of the website.

+### Add Footer
+Technical difficulties with Materialize's preset values resulted in not being able to implement their sticky footer or an absolute footer.
+This should be addressed in the next phase.

 ### Truncate book descriptions and long reviews and include a "Read More" link or button
 This would provide a cleaner website and the user would see more information without having to scroll down.
 This feature would improve usability.